bml-research/data_analysis_bml/excel/excel_11_data_visualization.md

 Radar charts are often used to compare multiple variables or data sets, particularly when the values have different units or scales.

-Let's view some (imaginary) data from three fast food restaurants.
-These data show the average of calories of fat per serving from different Categories (like the previous data).
-But compared to the previous data, we now have these numbers from three different vendors.
+Let's view some (imaginary) protein quantification data for 5 different protein quantification methods (Lowry, Bradford, BCA, UV/VIS and Kjeldahl).
+These data show the concentration of protein in mg/L. We have these data from three different protein samples.

 ![Data for a radar chart](./pics_11_data_visualization/fig10.png) *<sub>Figure 10: Data suitable for a radar chart.
-Calories from fat for different food Categories purchased from different vendors.</sub>*
+Protein quantification data for different methods and different samples compared.</sub>*

 The resulting radar chart is shown below:

 ![Radar chart](./pics_11_data_visualization/fig11.png)
 *<sub>Figure 11: Radar chart created from the previous data set.
-Calories from fat for different food Categories purchased from different vendors.</sub>*
+Protein quantification data for different methods and different samples compared.</sub>*

-Note that it becomes clear that restaurant B sells desserts with a lot of calories from fat.
-So either the fat percentage of fat is high or the portions are very large.
+>Summary here.

 ## Box plots